What is a basketball cut?

 Following that, 2 receives the ball from 1 and has an opportunity to take the three-point shot.

-The 45 cut occurs when a player without possession of the ball cuts to the basket at a 45 degree angle, typically from the weak side wing.
+A 45 cut occurs when a player without possession of the ball cuts straight to the basket at a 45 degree angle.

 The diagram below shows an example of a very basic 45 cut, particularly with no defenders.

-This is an example of a 45 cut by a weak side wing player.
-In terms of the setup, 1 is at the top, 2 is on the right side wing and 3 is on the left side wing.
+In terms of the setup: 1 is at the top; 2 is near the right side wing; 3 is near the left side wing.

 Afterwards, 3 receives the ball from 2 and scores via a layup or dunk.